Hakonslie/IntervalTimeslotAssignment/readme.md

 **Map<String, HashMap<Interval, List<Timeslot>>> findAvailableTime(String[] calendarIds, int durationInSeconds, Interval intervalToSearch)**

 Main function to solve the assignment.
-First gets all Calendars relevant to CalendarId-s from parameter.
+1. Gets Calendars relevant to CalendarId-s from parameter.
-Then
+2. Then iterates through each calendar's appointments to find appointments that collide with the requested interval
+3. No collitions?
+Continue
+4. Check gaps before the first appointment, after the last appointment and between the rest of the appointments to see if there is a room for an appointment with the requested duration
+5. Compile a new list of intervals from the gaps found where a potential meeting can fit.
+6. Utilize helper function findTimeslotsWithinIntervals to get all the timeslots available within the intervals which are not booked
+7. Return

-### Thoughts
+### Initial thoughts

 1. Would've like to have more tests underway but got hung up in the functionality.
-2. Got stuck on timeslots trying to figure out how to connect one timeslots end to another timeslots start and create links of timeslots, spent too long on this before I realized I could easily read the timeslots in their order as they are already chronological.
+2. Got stuck on timeslots trying to figure out how to connect one timeslot.end to another timeslot.start and create chains/links of timeslots, spent too long on this before I realized I could easily read the timeslots in their order as they are already chronological.
-3. Not returning a finnished functionality rather data that can be turned into functionality.
+3. Not returning a finished functionality rather data that can be read into functionality.
-4. Learned a lot about working with Time
+4. Had som issues with Intellij resetting to wrong Java version when I used Java 11 functionality .
+Should be good now